onosproject/onos-e2-sm/docs/encoding_issues-howto.md

 SPDX-License-Identifier: Apache-2.0
 -->

+ASN.1 concepts are mapped to Protobuf to work with modern code tools and make the development of Service Models (and various E2* interfaces) easier.
+[Go APER library](https://github.com/onosproject/onos-lib-go/tree/master/pkg/asn1/aper) works with these Protobuf definitions to encode and decode information in APER format.
+It is a [fork](https://github.com/free5gc/aper) of the free5gc project, which was significantly reworked and enhanced to work with protobuf driven Go structs, rather than plain Go structs.

 # How to deal with encoding/decoding problems?
 When you integrate your SW with ONF’s RIC you may face some issues related to the encoding/decoding of the information sent over the wire.
 Here is a summary of potential problems you may face.